Race traitor

-Blacks
+African Americans

 Perceptions and accusations of racial betrayal among African Americans largely operate within the bounds of the hierarchical identities constructed during the period of American chattel slavery.
-Those perceived to be race traitors are dubbed house negros, mammies, Uncle Toms, and Aunt Jemimas.
+Those perceived to be race traitors are dubbed coons, house negros, mammies, Uncle Toms, and Aunt Jemimas.
 Black conservatives are the main targets of these assertions, with politicians such as Clarence Thomas and Tim Scott accused of being race traitors working for anti-black causes against their own interests.
 Additionally, African Americans perceived to "act white" or going incognegro are subject to criticism and accusations of betraying their race.

 Conservative black nationalist movements such as Hoteps often emphasize strict adherence to traditional religious and cultural aspects of black identity, including strong family structures and patriarchal gender roles.
 Any perceived deviance from these norms can be seen as a betrayal.
 When asked about the assassination of Malcolm X after his departure from the Nation of Islam, minister Louis Farrakhan stated:

 Was Malcolm your traitor or ours?
 And if we dealt with him like a nation deals with a traitor, what the hell business is it of yours?
 A nation has to be able to deal with traitors and cutthroats and turncoats.